 The fifth edition was released seven years ago, and the name remained the same.
-However, they made a few changes to the subtypes and renamed them presentations.
+However, they made a few changes to the subtypes and renamed their presentations.

 As detailed above, the term ADD is outdated, but it’s still in use.
 You’ll find that even health professionals use ADD to describe inattentiveness.
 Alternatively, ADHD is used to describe hyperactivity and impulsive behavior.

 Although ADD and ADHD are typically associated with children, they also affect adults.
 It’s not uncommon for the ADHD and ADD symptoms to lessen with age, but for some, they have to learn to live with the symptoms.